We are very happy and honoured to have international experts that will evaluate all submissions and award the best works and projects.

 Anna Kind – Radja

 Anna Kind is the owner of Radja, founded in 2007.
 With a network of established composers and offbeat artists the agency collaborates with architects, designers, technology and marketing experts to develop sound concepts.
 Anna’s broad knowledge combined with a passion for spotting creative solutions has resulted in a steady flow of award-winning projects.
 In parallel with assignments in the Middle East, Asia and Europe, Anna also has a contract as a producer at one of Scandinavia’s premier opera houses.
-With her goal to create a broad knowledge of some of the music world’s finest talent has led her to not only working with leading brands such as Ikea, Sony, Absolut Vodka, H&M and Einride – but also with distinguished people in performing arts, all with the same assignment – to create musical experiences that are extraordinary.
+Her goal to create a broad knowledge of some of the music world’s finest talent has led her to not only work with leading brands such as Ikea, Sony, Absolut Vodka, H&M and Einride – but also with distinguished people in performing arts, all with the same assignment – to create musical experiences that are extraordinary.